 TAPE / DIGITAL DVD

 We have a wealth of experience in what works and what doesn't work for video tape and digital dvd recordings.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our video tape transcription and digital transcription services pages for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE